jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

 software - when isolating at the software level, it's *very* easy to make critical mistakes (believe me).

 [^2]: Yes, I know, alternatives do exist.
-BSD jails, Windows HCS, etc. Whie these exist, they're not as well known as Linux containers, which are pretty much dominant.
+BSD jails, Windows HCS, etc. While these exist, they're not as well known as Linux containers, which are pretty much dominant.